 if it did, the performance would be lower.

-We remain optimistic about the intermediate- and long-term prospects for non-U.S. equities, but short-term gains may be somewhat muted.
-While we believe that many economies are stable or improving, the results may take some time and could be uneven.
-Although non-U.S. stock valuations are no longer as cheap as they were about a year ago, they are still below their long-term averages.
-Markets will likely need signs of robust earnings growth to move sustainably higher, so we are striving to remain selective and to focus on valuation discipline.
+We continue to believe that small-cap developed equity markets outside the U.S. present attractive value opportunities.
+While we think that many economies are stable or improving, the results may take some time and could be uneven.
+Although non-U.S. stock valuations are no longer as cheap as they were a year ago, they are still below their long-term averages.
+Markets will likely need signs of healthy earnings growth to move sustainably higher, so we are striving to remain selective and to focus on valuation discipline.
 In many emerging markets, we are still confident that a growing middle class, rising consumption, and increasing upward mobility will lift stock prices over the long term.